oist/ecsu-cnru-pce-simulation/README.md

 ### Run simulation

 To create a new simulation experiment run `pce.main`.\
-See help for list of arguments.
+Use `--help` to see the list of arguments:
 ```
 python -m pce.main --help
 ```